How To Heat And Melt Hard Wax Bens Without A Warmer?

 If you use a stove or microwave, once you start to wax, your waxing mix will start to cool down and solidify again which means that you will have to melt it again.
 All that getting up and down will cause your waxing to take much longer than it would with a wax warmer.
 With a warmer, it stays right next to you while you wax at the perfect temperature.

 You’ve probably noticed but there are a ton of wax warmers on the market and all of them sound as good as the other.
-Our personal favourite is the Yeelen Hair Removal Hot Wax Warmer.
+Our personal favorite is the Yeelen Hot Wax Warmer.
 It takes only about 8 minutes to melt the beads, which makes life so much easier if you are in a hurry.
 This wax warmer also has an adjustable temperature gauge so if you are using different waxes, you can change the temperature accordingly.

 Although a dedicated wax warmer can involve a bit more in terms of a financial investment, the advantages of using it make buying one so much worth it.
 You will get the best results from your hard wax beads and enjoy smooth, hair-free days for longer.